ClimateImpactLab/energy-code-release-2020/0_make_dataset/merged/coded_issues/README.md

 * `ex_ex`: = 1 if the issue is classified as “extrapolation” and the issue description indicates that the data was exclusively estimated.
 In other words, the only data source is estimation.

 ## Addressing Encoded Issues in Data Cleaning and Analysis

+Using the 5 dummy variables assigned in `Step 2` above we accomplish the following tasks:
+1. construct country x year climate data which accurately reflect the calendar year and geographic regions associated with each energy load observation
+2. create reporting regimes as described in section A.5.1
+3. drop observations